paketo-buildpacks/paketo-website/content/docs/howto/java.md

 ### Disable Spring Boot Auto-Configuration

 The Spring Boot Buildpack adds [Spring Cloud Bindings][spring cloud bindings] to the application class path.
 Spring Cloud Bindings will auto-configure the application to connect to an external service when a binding of a supported type provides credentials and connection information at runtime.
-Runtime auto-configuration is enabled by default but can be disabled with the `BPL_SPRING_CLOUD_BINDINGS_ENABLED` environment variable.
+Runtime auto-configuration is enabled by default but can be disabled with the `BPL_SPRING_CLOUD_BINDINGS_DISABLED` environment variable at runtime or the `BP_SPRING_CLOUD_BINDINGS_DISABLED` environment variable at build time.

 ## Connect to an APM